jlee55504/Decoder-ring-project/README.md

 ![Alt text](https://github.com/jlee55504/Decoder-ring-project/blob/main/imgs/Polybius%20square%20image.png?raw=true "The Polybius cipher")

 The Polybius square is a cipher that is achieved by arranging a typical alphabet into a grid.
 Each letter is represented through a coordinate.
+Each message is turned into either numbers (encryption) or letters (decryption) while maintaining spaces throughout while ignoring capitalized letters.
+Any other characters besides letters or numbers won't be allowed and a message will be displayed instructing users to not use other characters.

 Function polybius() takes a message (input) and optional (encode) parameter and turns letter messages (input) into a string of numbers by matching the message (input) characters with the correct value in the letter objects in the "_alphabet_" array and adds the right key to the answer if encode is set to true.
 If the _encode_ parameter is set to false and numbers are used for the string message (input), the numbers in the message characters (input) are matched the correct key in the "_alphabet_" array and the correct value is added to the answer and returned.
 The letters I and J share a space.
 When encoding, both letters are converted to 42, but when decoding, both letters are shown for each "i" and "j".
 Capital letters are ignored.
 Spaces are maintained throughout, even when seperating single numbers.
 I added this because of my obsession for perfection and it goes beyond Chegg Skill's requirements for this project.
 I also added code that will return instructions if numbers or symbols are used in this function when _encode_ is set to true or if letters or symbols are used when _encode_ is set to false.
 These both are also out of Chegg Skills requirements.
 I wrote tests for all my extra work that all pass in the polybius.test.js file.